3c0n0mist/3c0n0mist.github.io/_posts/2020-01-12-topics-of-interest.markdown

 ## 3. Academic System
-*Is the current academic system broken ?* students are taught in class to compete and achieve A/A*s, curiousity in the subject matter is disincentivized, teachers/textbook material cannot be challenged.
+*Is the current academic system broken ?*

+students are taught in class to compete and achieve A/A*s, curiosity in the subject matter is disincentivized, teachers/textbook material cannot be challenged.

 *Does this mean that we have reached the end of the road in the subject, as we choose to think within the confined zone, or the Capitalism has made a system where every student is lead into an abyss, where the educational institutions earn on every stage.*